Anne of Green Gables Museum

-Anne of Green Gables author Lucy Maud Montgomery called the small town of Silver Bush on Prince Edward Island her home.
+Anne of Green Gables author Lucy Maud Montgomery called the small farm of Silver Bush on Prince Edward Island her home.
 Owned by her Uncle John and Aunt Annie Campbell, she once professed, “I love this old spot better than any place on earth.”

 Since the series debut in 1908, Prince Edward Island (and in particular the town of Avonlea) has captured the imagination of countless kindred spirits who identified with the cast of characters conjured from Montgomery’s imagination.
 Pulling up to the enduringly charming home on the Campbell House homestead that Montgomery once called her “wonder castle,” it’s easy to see why.
 Pilgrims to the 110-acre plot of farmland are rewarded with a museum specifically dedicated to the life and works of the author.
 The white house — replete with the novel’s eponymous green gables and bright white siding — seems not just inspired by, but pulled directly from the pages of the classic series of books.